cloudfoundry-attic/cf-docs/source/docs/running/architecture/health-manager.html.md

 * Manager --- The Manager component provides an entry point and configures, initializes and registers other Health Manager components.
 * Harmonizer --- The Harmonizer periodically compares the actual state of an application to the desired state; the Scheduler and Nudger actions are used to bring the states into harmony.
-* Scheduler --- The Scheduler encapsulates Ruby EventMachine-related functionality such as timer setup and cancellation, and quantization of long-running tasks to prevent Event Machine Reactor loop blocking.
+* Scheduler --- The Scheduler encapsulates Ruby EventMachine-related functionality such as timer setup and cancellation, and quantization of long-running tasks to prevent EventMachine Reactor loop blocking.
 * Desired State --- The Desired State component obtains the expected state of the application: stopped or started, how many instances should be running, and so on, from the [Cloud Controller](./cloud-controller.html) via the HTTP-based Bulk API.
 The Bulk API returns a dump of the CC_DB database, which contains the Cloud Controller's expected state for all applications.
 * Actual State --- The Actual State component listens to heartbeat and other messages on the [NATS](./messaging-nats.html) bus from DEAs.
-* Nudger --- Nudger is the interface that the Health Manager uses to remedy discrepencies between desired and actual application state by dispatching `cloudcontrollers.hm.requests` messages that instruct Cloud Controller nodes to start or stop instances.
+* Nudger --- Nudger is the interface that the Health Manager uses to remedy discrepancies between desired and actual application state by dispatching `health.start` and `health.stop` messages that instruct Cloud Controller to start or stop instances.
 Nudger maintains a priority queue of these requests, and dequeues the messages by a batchful.
-* Reporter --- The Reporter responds to `healthmanager.status` and `healthmanager.health` requests.
+* Reporter --- The Reporter responds to `healthmanager.status` and `healthmanager.health` requests and reports on the actual state of the world.

 ## <a id='harmonization'></a>Harmonization Policy ###